 “The Baby is Okay.”

 Now isn’t that a cheery way to end your evening?
 But, that’s how it was.

-Now 5, Miss.
+Now 7, Miss.
 Nuala is a calm, imaginative, easy-going kid.
 She certainly has a flair for the dramatic and although more than half Irish, her love of pasta and cheese lends itself more to mommy’s Italian roots.
-Nothing bothers her and she epitomizes the “fair shouldered” quality of her name.
-She loves all animals (especially ocean creatures and dinosaurs), has a vocabulary that most teenagers can’t match, and she truly is the most observant child I have ever met.
-Good thing, considering her mom can’t see!
+Nuala epitomizes the “fair shouldered” quality indicative of her name.
+She loves animals (especially cats and dogs), has a vocabulary that most teenagers can’t match, and she is truly the most observant child I have ever met.
+That’s a good thing considering her mom can’t see!

-Aoife is 3 years old and her daddy named her right.
-When Aoife wants something, she gets it.
+Aoife is 5 years old and it’s clear to me that her daddy named her right.
+When Aoife wants something; she gets it.
 Her determination is unwavering.
 She has to do everything herself, whether it’s putting on her own shoes or feeding the family cat.
-Despite her rough exterior and the affectionate nickname, “lil’ beastie”, she is the most loving child on the planet.
-Her favorite musical is “The Greatest Showman” and she will happily give an impromptu performance at a moments notice.
+Her favorite musical is “The Greatest Showman” and she will happily give an impromptu performance at a moment’s notice.